Shaving off soft hairs and the black hole image memory effect: The black hole image memory effect

 \section{The black hole image memory effect}

 In the previous section, the focus was on the image of an eternal black hole.
-However, a black hole in a more realistic scenario is always accompanied by various forms of matter and energy, and some energetic processes occur, e.g., the turbulent disk accretion \cite{1991ApJ...376..214B,RevModPhys.70.1}, the relativistic jets \cite{1918PLicO..13....9C,2015ASSL..414.....C}, tidal disruption events \cite{1975Natur.254..295H,Rees:1988bf}, the Kozai-Lidov mechanism \cite{Kozai:1962zz,Lidov:1962wjn}, etc. A large black hole may also have a secondary star or a smaller black hole \cite{1975Natur.254..295H,Rees:1988bf}, or even a binary system forming the hierarchical triple system \cite{Will:2020tri,Conway:2024azg,Conway:2025ixt}.
-So the spacetime is slightly perturbed, and the energy can be released in the form of the electromagnetic wave or the gravitational wave \cite{Gupta:2019unn,Toscani:2021bzr,Pfister:2021ton,Yuan:2025fde}.
-The emission of the radiation will change the soft hair of the black hole \cite{Flanagan:2015pxa,Freidel:2021fxf}, and thus, the image.
-This leads to the so-called the image memory effect.
+However, a black hole in a more realistic scenario is always accompanied by various forms of matter and energy, and some energetic processes occur, e.g., turbulent disk accretion \cite{1991ApJ...376..214B,RevModPhys.70.1}, relativistic jets \cite{1918PLicO..13....9C,2015ASSL..414.....C}, tidal disruption events \cite{1975Natur.254..295H,Rees:1988bf}, the Kozai-Lidov mechanism \cite{Kozai:1962zz,Lidov:1962wjn}, etc. A large black hole may also have a secondary star or a smaller black hole \cite{1975Natur.254..295H,Rees:1988bf}, or even a binary system forming a hierarchical triple system \cite{Will:2020tri,Conway:2024azg,Conway:2025ixt}.
+So the spacetime is slightly perturbed, and the energy can be released in the form of electromagnetic waves or gravitational waves \cite{Gupta:2019unn,Toscani:2021bzr,Pfister:2021ton,Yuan:2025fde}.
+The emission of radiation will change the soft hair of the black hole \cite{Flanagan:2015pxa,Freidel:2021fxf}, and thus, the image.
+This leads to the so-called image memory effect.

 To explain this effect, we shall make use of the evolution equation~\eqref{eq-evo-m}, and the fact that $\tilde h_{AB}$ is independent of $\tdu$ \cite{Freidel:2021fxf}.
 To be more specific, let us consider a binary system consisting of a central large black hole and a much smaller one.
 Suppose at the beginning of the time $\tdu_0$, the central black hole is very far away from the smaller one, so the spacetime is basically a vacuum.
 This means that initially, $\tilde h_{AB}(\tdu_0)$ and $\tilde c_{AB}(\tdu_0)$ are given by Eq.~\eqref{eq-sh-h-sh} with $\mcT$ labeled by a subscript ``0''. $\mcT_0$ represents the initial value of the supertranslation.
 It is not necessary to label $\hmcW$ or $\Upsilon^A$ (implicitly contained in $\ijac^A_B$ and $\tsD_A$), as $\tilde h_{AB}$ is constant in $\tdu$.
 Then, the smaller black hole starts to inspiral into the central black hole, and the gravitational wave is emitted.
 Eventually, after time $\tdu_f$, the black holes merge together, and the spacetime is again in a vacuum state.
 At this time, $\tilde h_{AB}(\tdu_f)$ is still given by Eq.~\eqref{eq-h-af-nc}, but $\tilde c_{AB}(\tdu_f)$ is given by Eq.~\eqref{eq-shear-af-nc} with $\mcT$ replaced by $\mcT_f$.
 Therefore, there is a total change in $\mcT$,